 - Placing opaque film on the window to impair visual sight or installing motion detectors outside the window to move cats away could control the situation.

-- Cleaning all surfaces and neutralizing urine with Urine-Off® or Dumb Cat® Anti-Marking & Cat Spray Remover is important.
+- Cleaning all surfaces and neutralizing urine with Dumb Cat® Anti-Marking & Cat Spray Remover is important.
 A darkened room and a black light will let you know where the urine is being sprayed.
 Dried urine fluoresces under black light.
 It is important to get old and new urine markings to stop the behavior.

 Separation Anxiety in Cats